bagrat/pylease/doc/pages/ext.rst

 which is an instance of :class:`~pylease.Pylease` class, and contains everything you need for your extension.

 Extending an existing Pylease command is done by adding a :class:`~pylease.cmd.task.BeforeTask` or :class:`~pylease.cmd.task.AfterTask`
-(or both) to it.
+(or both) to it using the :class:`~pylease.cmd.Command` methods :func:`~pylease.cmd.Command.add_before_task` and :func:`~pylease.cmd.Command.add_after_task`.
 What is needed to do is just implement those classes and add their instances to the command that is the subject of extension.
 For both :class:`~pylease.cmd.task.BeforeTask` and :class:`~pylease.cmd.task.AfterTask` you need to inherit and implement their :func:`~pylease.cmd.task.BeforeTask.execute` method, which must include the extension logic.
-Also, in case of :class:`~pylease.cmd.task.AfterTask`, you are provided with the :attr:`~pylease.cmd.task.AfterTask._command_result` attribute, which is the result returned by the command being extended.
+Also, in case of
+:class:`~pylease.cmd.task.AfterTask`, you are provided with the :attr:`~pylease.cmd.task.AfterTask._command_result` attribute, which is the result returned by the command being extended.